 While some dogs may be able to eat ice cream as an occasional treat, it is best to avoid giving ice cream to your poodle altogether.
 However, you may see doggie ice cream treats at your local grocery store; these are perfectly acceptable forms of ice cream to feed your poodle. as an occasional treat.

-Different types of doggy ice cream treats available for purchase on Amazon include:
+A couple of Different types of doggy ice cream treats available for purchase on Amazon include:

-• Puppy Scoops Ice Cream Mix for Dogs – This ice cream mix is made with lactose-free milk, so your poodle will be happy and healthy.
+- Puppy Scoops Ice Cream Mix for Dogs – This ice cream mix is made with lactose-free milk, so your poodle will be happy and healthy.
 All you have to do is add water and freeze when you are ready to share the treat.

-• Puppy Cake Hoggin’ Dogs Ice Cream Mix for Dogs – Another powder-based ice cream with a just add water recipe.
+- Puppy Cake Hoggin’ Dogs Ice Cream Mix for Dogs– Another powder-based ice cream with a just add water recipe.
 This treat comes in multiple flavors and is lactose-free, too.
 This option stands out for being the 2020 Global Pet Expo first prize winner.

 Your poodle will love any of these dog-approved ice cream varieties.
 Remember that you never want to purchase something that has toxic ingredients or a high lactose content.
 Read the packaging on all ice cream treats carefully before feeding them to your poodle.